Dan-Hill95/Dihedral-Rings/Continuation/ReadMe.md

 **After running Init.m, the following guide should appear in your command window:**

-These codes are for the continuation of localised dihedral patterns in the 2-3 Swift-Hohenberg equation.
+These codes are for the continuation of localised dihedral rings in the 2-3 Swift-Hohenberg equation.
 Here are your next steps:

-1. If you want to solve the (n+1)-dimensional algebraic matching condition for localised dihedral patterns, type:
+1. If you want to solve the (n+1)-dimensional algebraic matching condition for localised dihedral rings, type:

 *>> a = MatchSoln(x, m, r_max, mu);*

    where x=[x[0],x[1],...,x[n]] is your initial guess, m is the dihedral lattice, r_max is the radial boundary and mu gives an approximate localisation.
 For example:

-*>> a = MatchSoln((1/10) * ones(1,11), 6, 100, 1e-4);*
+*>> a = MatchSoln((1/3) * ones(1,3), 6, 100, 0.14);*

-2. If you want to find and continue localised dihedral patterns in the 2-3 SH equation, type:
+2. If you want to find and continue localised dihedral rings in the 2-3 SH equation, type:

 *>> branch = Cont_Patch(x, p, Dir);*